Navigation

 If you’re using a Heaving Line Knot for throwing rope, make sure you split your coil before throwing your line.
 Splitting the coil refers to dividing your coil of rope into two parts: a small coil to be thrown, and the remainder.
 This is a good idea because the throw section can payout as it’s thrown.

-Another warning is about attaching a Heaving Line to a hawser.
+Another warning is about attaching a Heaving Line to a hawser, or mooring line.
 In short: don’t do it.
 It’s a good idea to use another, smaller length of rope to act as an intermediary between your heaving line and the hawser.
 It allows your heaving line to be reused.

 Variations